mohkale/mohkale.gitlab.io/src/content/cheatsheet/_index.md

   post: false
   # whether to make headings links to themselves.
   anchor_links: true
+  # show a button to scroll back to the top of the page
+  scroll_button: true
   # latex, render latex at runtime using mathjax
   latex: true
   # configure rendering of the title element